waterstreamio/waterstream-aws-ecs-cloudformation/README.md

 - (optionally) protect MQTT traffic with SSL/TLS, including client authentication
 - Deploy Prometheus and Grafana with AWS ECS, configure them to fetch metrics from Waterstream
 - Expose Grafana with a load balancer in the public subnets
-- Launch a testbox - small EC2 instance that has command-line MQTT clients properly configured to connect to Waterstream.
+- Launch the testbox - a small EC2 instance that has command-line MQTT clients properly configured to connect to Waterstream.
 If SSL/TLS enabled for Waterstream, the testbox is also responsible for creating the local Certificate Authority and issuing certificates for the Waterstream and its clients.

-[Quickstart guide](QUICKSTART.md) explains how to run these scripts though AWS Console UI, with minimal upfront effort.
+[Quickstart guide](QUICKSTART.md) explains how to run these scripts through AWS Console UI, with minimal upfront effort.
 This document explains command-line options and more detailed topics.

 ![Waterstream AWS ECS architecture diagram](img/waterstream_aws_architecture.png "Waterstream AWS ECS architecture diagram")